-b) Date and Place of Meeting:

-c) Title of Meeting:

-d) Did you give a paper at the meeting?

-e) If yes, please give the title of the paper and the title of the session in which it was included f) Did you have any other formal responsibility at this meeting?
-If yes, please explain.

-g) What were your professional or personal goals for this conference?

-2. This section is only for those who presented a paper.
-Others please go directly to section 3 below.

-- a) Judging by audience response during and after the paper, would you say that your paper: - () Was very well received and excited considerable interest - () Was fairly well received and excited some interest - () Was politely received but did not excite much interest - () Don't know - b) How would you judge your paper in terms of each of the following three criteria, where 5= very good and 1= not good at all c) If you scored 3 or less on any of these criteria, what measures will you take to improve next time around?
+1. a) ] b) ] rsonal Details Name: Date and Place of Meeting: Title of Meeting: e) ] Did you give a paper at the meeting?
+If yes, please give the title of the paper and the title of the session in which it was cluded f) I Did you have any other formal responsibility at this meeting?
+If yes, please explain g) What were your professional or personal goals for this conference? ction is section is only for those who presented a paper.
+Others please go directly to a 3 below.
+Judging by audience response during and after the paper, would you say that your paper: ( ) Was very well received and excited considerable interest ( ) Was fairly well received and excited some interest ( ) Was politely received but did not excite much interest ( ) Don't know b) How would you judge your paper in terms of each of the following three criteria, where 5= very good and 1= not good at all Organization ( ) Content ( ) Presentation ( ) c) If you scored 3 or less on any of these criteria, what measures will you take to improve next time around?